jayden11/pafdR/index.md

 }
 ```

 In the previous code, we used a `for` loop to display the message `'\nRunning code (please make it stop by hitting esc!)'` every second.
 For now, do not worry about the code and functions used in the example.
-We will discuss the use of loops chapter \@ref(programming).
+We will discuss the use of loops in chapter \@ref(programming).

 ## Code Comments